matteng1/SignalLLM-deprecated/README.md

 # SignalLLM
-One "simple" python file for texting with a large language model over the Signal messaging app.<br>
+One "simple" python file for texting with a large language model with the Signal messaging app.<br>
 Supports sending images to ollama and multimodal language models. <br><br>
 **Really long conversations with memory enabled will cause OOMs or slowdowns.** <br>
 To fix it just delete, edit or move conversation_history.json or use the magic word.<br><br>